 - American Medical Technologists—Provides the opportunity to earn the CMAS (certified medical administrative specialist) designation

 Whatever you decide, the amount of compensation earned by people in this vocation can be very compelling, especially when you consider the relatively low barrier to entry.
-For example, the average medical administrative assistant salary in 2018 was $37,090.
-But the highest earners in the field made over $51,890.****
+For example, Occupational Employment Statistics program data shows that the average medical administrative assistant salary in 2018 was $37,090.
+But the highest earners in the field made over $51,890.

 3. Enjoyable Variety